tsipa/bpf-next/tools/bpf/bpftool/Documentation/bpftool-iter.rst

 		  that map.
 User can have a bpf program in kernel to run with each map element, do checking, filtering, aggregation, etc. without copying data to user space.

+		  The task or task_file bpf iterator can have an optional parameter *TASK_OPT*.
+The current supported value is **main_thread_only** which supports to iterate only main threads of each process.

 		  User can then *cat PATH* to see the bpf iterator output.